What is an iDoc?

 Additionally, an All Lesson Plans and Activities document is available to download for the entire unit.
 The Printing Guide, found in the Monthly Tools, accompanies the All Document and can be used as a reference to print selected levels or pages of the monthly unit.

 In News-2-You, the Print option in the iDoc also displays a Download PDF selection.
-This allows a PDF download of the materials directly from the iDoc.
+This allows a PDF download of the materials to be made directly from the iDoc.